gambitproject/gambit/doc/pyapi.rst

       Returns the Lyapunov value (see [McK91]_) of the strategy profile.
 The Lyapunov value is a non-negative number which is zero exactly at Nash equilibria.

+.. py:class:: MismatchError

+   An ``Exception`` which is raised when an operation that is undefined is attempted.
+   Subclasses from ``ValueError``.

+.. py:class:: UndefinedOperationError

+   An ``Exception`` which is raised on an operation between incompatible objects.
+   Subclasses from ``ValueError``.